AKeeganDev/Capstone_1/README.md

 # Portfolio

 > This Repo is my Capstone Project.
-The purpose of this project is to test my skills in CSS, HTML, and Javascript
+The purpose of this project is to test my skills with CSS, HTML, and Javascript

 specific tasks include:

--Utilizing Flexbox to organize and structure/style HTML elements, setting backgrounds, using image files, using custom fonts, and utilizing Javascript.
+-Utilizing Flexbox to organize the structure structure and layout of my HTML elements -Setting backgrounds
+-Using image files
+-Using custom fonts
+-Utilizing Javascript

 ## Built With

 - HTML, CSS & Javascript

 ## Authors